James-Bonaguro/the-bench/README.md

 **A Claude Code operational toolkit — skills, plugins, and MCP configs for high-velocity development.**

 Named after the hockey bench: your full squad, ready to deploy the right player for the right moment.
 Every tool here serves a specific cognitive mode.
-You don't blur planning with shipping.
-You don't blur review with ideation.
-You pick the right brain, activate it, and execute.

-Built by [James Bonaguro](https://github.com/James-Bonaguro) — founder of Intersection Strategies LLC.

 > **Note:** This repo is a reference guide and starter config.
 Most tools are installed to your local `~/.claude/` directory, not bundled here.
 After cloning, follow the [Installation](#installation) section to set everything up.